YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 #### EBS Ecryption
+* you can encrypt all EBS instance type
+* you cannot encrypt an existing EBS

 how to encrypt volumes
 1. `create a snapshot` of the unencrypted root device volume
 2. create a `copy` of the snapshot and select the `encrypt option`